natallzl/data310/Project3.md

 ## Linear Regression Model

-We can check that we have the correct number of gridcell proportions (predicted values / predicted totals) using ``` cellStats(gridcell_proportions_sums, sum) ```, which should equal the number of districts, or 72.
+We can check that we have the correct number of summed gridcell proportions (predicted values / predicted totals) using ``` cellStats(gridcell_proportions_sums, sum) ```, which should equal the number of districts, or 72.
 And we get 72.00757.

 **Below is a plot of the predicted population:**